Pacific Bell Park

 First two games: September 20-21, 2000.
 I was in San Francisco for the NAB Convention, so it was yet another ballpark trip I didn’t have to pay for.
 On Wednesday night I skipped the opening cocktail party (mostly it would have been people saying, “Hey, whenja get in?” or “Where’ya stayin’?) and went to what was then called Pacific Bell Park and saw the Reds v. the Giants.

 I had a club level ticket that I bought on the internet.
 In the Giants lineup were future Red Sox 3b Bill Mueller l (spelled the same as the future Russian Election Interference Special Counsel Robert Mueller but Bill pronounces it like “Miller”), former and future Red Sox outfielder Ellis Burks and future short-lived Sox 1B JT Snow.
-The Reds lineup included future Sox players Pokey Reese and Sean Casey.
+The Reds lineup included future Sox players Pokey Reese and Sean Casey, who was MVP in the 2018 World Series Red Sox win over the Dodgers.
 Barry Bonds homered and nobody booed because we were in the City by the Bay, where his steroid use probably originated and was overlooked.
 The Giants won, 4-2.

 Third game: June 1, 2008.
 My daughter Kara was rowing for Harvard in the NCAA Division I Championships held in Sacramento and I went to cheer her on.
 The team had flown into San Francisco and took a bus up to Sacramento, so I did the same.
 After the races I drove her back to San Francisco where we had time to catch a ballgame before the redeye flight back to Boston.